-This talk of robots and computers is fun and all, but what does it mean for you and me?
+This talk of robots and computers is fun and all, but what does it look like in practice?
 Let’s start with a simple definition of exactly what I mean when I talk about automation:

 Automation – The use of a system that replaces predominantly manual, routine actions with primarily automatic ones

 Take the routine things you have to do, and insert a system that can take care of it with little (or ideally zero) input from you.

 I can say with moderate certainty that many automated processes are already helping you daily.
 For example:

 - Smoke detectors automate the task of checking if your house is on fire

 - Digital calendars automate reminding yourself to do or go to things

 Protip – Most things you own that end in “-er” automate the thing that comes before the “-er”: washer and dryer, toaster, walk-the-dog-er (patent pending).

 All these scenarios are things that any of us can do ourselves but work much better when we automate them.
 For example, checking to see if your house is on fire at a given moment is pretty easy, but constantly checking if your home is on fire and never missing something?
 That’s a full-time job.
 Automation gives you confidence that things are under control while freeing you up for other important jobs.

 Benefits of Automation

 At its heart, automation is a productivity tool, plain and simple.
 It frees up your time and paves the way to get more done.
 But it’s not just that.
 Here are a few more practical reasons we should be doing our best to automate everything we can.

 Using the Right “Person” for the Job